tiffanyqtang/mworks/mwel scripts/README.md

-Code for Monkey Works experiments.
-Written in the mwel language.
+Code for Monkey Works experiments are written in the mwel language.
+There is also code for behavioral data analysis.